34IDE/LaueGo/Readme.txt

 5. (First-time installation only) Find files "HDF5 Help.ihf" and "HDF5.xop" under path "C:\Program Files (x86)\WaveMetrics\Igor Pro Folder\More Extensions\File Loaders" on a PC, or "Applications\IgorPro 6.x Folder\More Extensions\File Loaders" on a Mac.
 Create shortcuts to both files inside "[MyDocuments]\WaveMetrics\Igor Pro 6 User Files\Igor Extensions".

-6. (Mac only) (First-time installation only) Find files "HFSAndPosix Help.ihf" and "HFSAndPosix.xop" inside "Applications\IgorPro 6.x Folder\More Extensions\Utilities"; create shortcuts to both files inside "[MyDocuments]\WaveMetrics\Igor Pro 6 User Files\Igor Extensions"

-7. Done.
+6. Done.
 You only need to repeat step 2 and 3 the next time you update your microdiffraction package.